-In the absence of CIL funds, contributions towards future maintenance and flood alleviation of the Bearley Brook and other already identified flooding locations and action plans, grants will continue to be sought from Stratford-on-Avon District Council and Warwickshire County Council.
+In the absence of CIL funds, contributions towards future maintenance and flood alleviation of the Bearley Brook and other already identified flooding locations and action plans, grants will continue to be sought from Stratfordon-Avon District Council and Warwickshire County Council.
 The Parish Council will also work with riparian owners as necessary to ensure requirements of individual and communal responsibilities are met.
+The Parish Council will continue to seek financial support when necessary from SDC and WCC towards the future maintenance of the Bearley Brook as part of the WCC duties as the LLFA and DC duties towards riparian enforcement.